MinghuiNie/PointNorm-Net/Self-supervised Denoising/README.md

-# Unsupervised Denoising based on our proposed paradigm
+# Self-supervised Denoising based on our proposed paradigm

 [[Paper](https://arxiv.org/abs/2304.04884)] [[Code](https://github.com/MinghuiNie/PointNorm-Net)]

-This is an implementation of the PointNorm-Net paradigm model for unsupervised point cloud denosing based on our paper "PointNorm-Net: Unsupervised Normal Estimation of 3D Point Clouds via Local Multi-Sampling Consensus".
+This is an implementation of the PointNorm-Net paradigm model for self-supervised point cloud denosing based on our paper "PointNorm-Net: Unsupervised Normal Estimation of 3D Point Clouds via Local Multi-Sampling Consensus".